 The holiday season may seem far away, but now is the time to create your company’s end-of-year corporate holiday giving plan.

-Against this background, the upcoming holiday season is the best way to show your company’s values and inspire your stakeholders with the giving spirit.
-Your company could be missing out on a huge engagement opportunity if you don’t get involved with the community this holiday giving season.
+Against this backdrop, the holiday season is a great time to show your company’s values and inspire your stakeholders.
+Get involved with the community or miss out on an important engagement opportunity.
 But how can you create a corporate holiday giving plan that is both authentic and effective?

 Here are four ways for your company to make the season special for all your stakeholders.